-On the downside, when you do have to call on the combustion engine, you'll notice its harsh and thrashy character under hard throttle, which seems a bit at odds with the Mercedes image.
+On the downside, when you do have to call on the internal-combustion engine, you'll notice its harsh and thrashy character under hard throttle, which seems a bit at odds with the Mercedes image.
 Also less than ideal is ride quality: it's never overly harsh, but some rivals – such as the Volkswagen Golf – do better in this regard.

 The eight-speed automatic gearbox can feel a little lumpen, which together with a sensitive accelerator pedal can make for a strange driving experience; the gearbox changes are at their least refined when the car is operating in pure-electric mode.
 In our experience, the switch between petrol and electric power is smoother than the first-to-second gearchange in electric mode.

 Drivers can select from one of four driving modes in the A 250 e: Electric, Comfort, Sport and Individual.
 As the name suggests, Electric prioritises zero-emissions running, Comfort aims to blend the motor and engine for the most efficient overall running, Sport keeps the engine on to give you maximum power and Individual allows you to set certain parameters to your own taste.

 Regenerative braking is offered in Electric mode, and its strength can be adjusted using paddles on the back of the steering wheel.
 One niggle is that in Comfort mode, the same paddles are used to operate the gearbox, which can cause the engine to start up when you didn't intend it to.